Lionel James: Coaching career

 James began his coaching career with stints at Terrell Middle High in Dawson, Georgia; Woodlawn High in Birmingham, Alabama; and Appalachian State.
 He returned to Auburn to coach tight ends under head coach Terry Bowden from 1996 to 1997.
 James left in 1998 to become the running backs coach for the Kansas City Chiefs.
 He was the offensive coordinator of the Birmingham Steeldogs of the arenafootball2 in 2000, and served as the running backs coach for the Birmingham Thunderbolts of the XFL in 2001.

 Personal life

 James graduated from Auburn with a degree in mathematics in 1989.
 He was also a math teacher while he was coaching in high school.
 After his coaching career ended, he returned to teaching high school math in Birmingham.

+James had one daughter Janet James of Albany,GA.

 After a long illness, James died in Birmingham on February 25, 2022, at the age of 59.